To know more about us …

 He was the only sailor to have handled the transition between Louis XIII, Richelieu, Mazarin and Louis XIV.

 Louis was annoyed by his Protestant faith.
-He offered him the marshal's baton and Vice Admiral if he abjured but refuse:
+He offered him the marshal's baton and Vice Admiral if he abjured but he refused:

 "If I had to betray my God, I maybe would come thereafter to betray my King."